2018 Can-Am League season

-The 2018 Canadian American Association of Professional Baseball season began on May 17, 2018, and ended on September 3, 2018.
+The 2018 season of the Canadian Professional Baseball Association began on May 17, 2018, and ended on September 3, 2018.
 It was the league's 14th season of operations.
 Following the regular season, the playoffs were held.
 The Sussex County Miners defeated the reigning-champion Quebec Capitales in the fourth and deciding game, played on September 15.

 Season summary

 While the Dominican Republic National team toured during the regular season, there were two additional traveling teams that played all six of the Can-Am League teams; the Salina Stockade and the Hollywood Stars.
 The Stars played nine games, finishing 1-8, and the Stockade played 18 games, finishing 3-15.